CitrineInformatics/citrine-python/CONTRIBUTING.md

 ### Custom documentation<a name="customdocs"></a>

-One of the outstanding features of sphinx is its support for arbitrarily organized documentation materials such as tutorials, introductions, and other context providing content.
+One of the outstanding features of sphinx is its support for arbitrarily organized documentation materials such as tutorials, introductions, and other context-providing content.
 These items should be stored in source control under the `docs/source` directory in properly formatted `.rst` files.